Moses-Martins/RENDA-CAAS/README.md

 ## Environment Variables

-- `MONGODB_URI`: The URI for connecting to the MongoDB database.
+- `MONGO_URI`: The URI for connecting to the MongoDB database.
 - `PORT`: The port on which the server will run.